- Mages: KotL, Mages bonus.

 compared to Auto Chess – they need to stay next to each other to retain the

-buff.
-If they separate, they might lose it.
+buff, which makes them vulnerable to AoE.
+If they separate, they might lose the buff.
 Moreover, the last Knight standing

 is guaranteed not to have the buff.